stuartellis/sve-personal-website/content/articles/just-task-runner.md

 sudo dnf install just                   # Fedora
 ```

-These operating system packages may not provide the latest version of _just_.
-See [the package list page](https://just.systems/man/en/chapter_4.html) for what is available from operating system package managers.
+> _Operating system packages may not provide the latest version of _just_:_ See [the package list page](https://just.systems/man/en/chapter_4.html) for what is available from operating system package managers.

 To install the latest version of _just_, download the executable from GitHub, rather than using an operating system package manager.